 Hi there!
 You are welcome to dumbbell leg exercises.
 I will be introducing a number of ways you can exercise or build strong legs with dumbbells.
 These ways are pretty easy and anyone can really perform them.
 There is nothing like having a strong lower body, and you have just made the right decision to get it done.

-But for the meantime, let’s look into dumbbell leg exercises.
-Like I said earlier, there are several ways to exercise the legs with dumbbells, but I will introduce few such as the following;
+But in the meantime, let’s look into dumbbell leg exercises.
+As I said earlier, there are several ways to exercise the legs with dumbbells, but I will introduce a few such as the following;

 - Dumbbell front squat

 - Dumbbell split jump

 - Alternating dumbbell lunge

 Dumbbell front squat is done by standing with dumbbells on each of your hands shoulder-width feet apart, with a plank right under the heels of your feet.
 Then, move the dumbbells in each hand, one after the other to your chest in a horizontal pattern right under your chin.
 At this level you are set to start squatting; start to go down in a sitting position with your upper body straight and stationary.
 Once you are at the sitting position, pause for a second and stand back up again to your starting position.
 Do this repeatedly.